mongodb-js/compass/packages/hadron-build/README.md

 - `unit`: Fast unit tests of individual functions / methods
 - `enzyme`: React component tests using the [Enzyme](https://github.com/airbnb/enzyme) framework
-- `packages`: Tests specified in the `./src/internal-packages` folders (mostly unit and enzyme tests)
 - `main`: Electron-specific tests run in the main process
 - `renderer`: Electron-specific tests run in the renderer process
 - `functional`: Slow functional test using [Spectron](https://github.com/electron/spectron) (launches the application)

-With no additional arguments, all test suites (except `packages`) are run in this order.
+With no additional arguments, all test suites are run in this order.

 A subset of test suites can be executed via command line flags.
 If you only want to run the unit and enzyme tests: